quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part15_Dyna_Integrated.md

 ---

 #### Deterministic Environment Implementation
-In deterministic environments, the prioritized sweeping algorithm ensures that state-action value functions \( Q(s, a) \) are updated only when necessary and efficiently propagate these updates.
+In deterministic environments, the prioritized sweeping algorithm ensures that state-action value functions $Q(s, a)$ are updated only when necessary and efficiently propagate these updates.

 :p How does the algorithm handle updates in a deterministic environment?
 ??x
 In a deterministic environment, the algorithm handles updates by maintaining a priority queue of state-action pairs.
 Each pair is prioritized based on the expected change in its value function if it were to be updated.
 When an update occurs due to experiencing a new state or reward, the algorithm checks the affected pairs and their predecessors for significant changes, adding them back into the queue as needed.

-The key steps involve checking the priority of each state-action pair after an update and reinserting those with higher priorities if they exceed a threshold \( \epsilon \).
+The key steps involve checking the priority of each state-action pair after an update and reinserting those with higher priorities if they exceed a threshold $\epsilon$.
 ```java
 // Example function to update Q-values in a deterministic environment
 public void updateDeterministicEnvironment() {